 10 things you should know about Black Lives Matter

 The Black Lives Matter Global Network (BLM) will be awarded the 2017 Sydney Peace Prize in November.
-The movement has galvanised the globe from California to London to Australia, and #BlackLivesMatter has proven to be a rallying cry for a new chapter in the long Black Freedom struggle.
+The Movement for Black Lives, of which BLM is part, has galvanised the globe from California to London to Australia, and #BlackLivesMatter has proven to be a rallying cry for a new chapter in the long Black Freedom struggle.
 But how much do you really know about this important movement?
-Here are 10 things you should know about it’s origins, leaders, and purpose.
+Here are 10 things you should know about its origins, leaders, and purpose.

 1. BLM IS ABOUT LOVE